Luos-io/Documentation/src/pages/luos-technology/message/handling-message.md

 # Message Handling configurations

-Message callbacks of services can be really difficult to use when a project has high real-time constraints.<br/>
+Message callbacks of services can be difficult to use when a project has high real-time constraints.

 Luos provides two different configurations allowing you to choose the best way for you to deal with messages.
 The message handling configuration is set during the [initialization of a service](../services/service_api.md).